 Please note the following important parts of your check.

 Employees who already have an active direct deposit with the State of Connecticut can establish a direct deposit to a second account.
 There are two options available for the distribution of net earnings:

-- Option I: Flat Amount Deposit allows you to specify a dollar amount that is to be deposited into a secondary account while the balance of your net earnings is deposited into your original, established account.
+- Flat Amount: Specify a dollar amount to deposit into a secondary account while the balance of your net earnings is deposited into your original, established account.

-- Option II: Percentage Split allows you to create a percentage split (80%/20%, 60%/40%, etc.) of your net earnings between your established account and your secondary account.
-Please note that the implementation of Option II causes an actual check to be issued during the pre-note process (i.e. the established account is reduced to the specified percentage and a check is issued for the remaining net balance).
+- Percentage Split: Create a percentage split (80%/20%, 60%/40%, etc.) of your net earnings between your primary account and your secondary account.
+Please note that the implementation of this option causes an actual check to be issued during the pre-note process (i.e. the established account is reduced to the specified percentage and a check is issued for the remaining net balance).

 With the exception of a separation from permanent employment, direct deposit remains in effect until you request to inactivate it.
 Student employees (graduate and undergraduate) and temporary employees (special payroll) should note that even when they have breaks in State employment, their direct deposit will remain active.